zorp/inspicos_wp/wp-content/plugins/mystickymenu/readme.txt

 * Show your bar on scroll or after a few seconds
 * Set an expiry date for your welcome bar
 * Display your floating bar on specific pages
+* New: You can set a thank you screen which appears after the button is clicked (can be used for coupons or any other message you want to show your visitors after they click on the button)

 <a href="https://premio.io/downloads/mystickymenu/" target="_blank" title="mystickymenu pro plans"><strong>>>> See Pro plans here</strong></a>